kesla/hyperfast/readme.markdown

 When the target values are html elements, replace the inner content at the selected element with a clone of the value.

-For target values of arrays, recursively apply `hyperglue(node.cloneNode(), value)` for each matching element in the array and then remove the original node.
+For target values of arrays, recursively apply `hyperfast(node.cloneNode(), value)` for each matching element in the array and then remove the original node.
 This feature makes rendering arrays of content super simple.